dd9jn/rfc4880bis/rfc4880bis.md

 Output:

 M =
-: message, an octet string,
+: message, an octet string.

-Error: "decryption error",
+Error: "decryption error".

 To decode an EME-PKCS1_v1_5 message, separate the encoded message EM into an octet string PS consisting of nonzero octets and a message M as follows